 - Remedial or developmental courses are included in attempted and earned credit hours when calculating the maximum timeframe for completion.

 - Courses with withdrawal grades (W, WX,) are included in attempted hours, but not earned hours and do not affect grade point averages.

-- If a change of grade occurs after the semester, it is the student’s responsibility to contact the Office of Financial Aid to determine the impact to financial aid eligibility.
+- If a change of grade occurs after the semester, it is the student’s responsibility to contact the Office of Financial Aid to determine the impact on financial aid eligibility.

 Failure to meet Satisfactory Academic Progress and Appeal for Continuing Eligibility

-- A successful appeal allows continuation of eligibility of federal financial aid for the next term.
+- A successful appeal allows the continuation of eligibility of federal financial aid for the next term.